Best Wireless Access Points In 2022: 7+ WiFi AP for Home, Business & Long Range

 As stated earlier, most WAPs come equipped with dual-band functionality.
 However, you can only use one frequency band with some devices.
-Therefore, make sure that your device has the concurrent dual-band feature to enhance your networks strength and range.
+Therefore, make sure that your device has the concurrent dual-band feature to enhance the strength and range of your network.

 Load-balancing is a feature that’s exclusive to dual-band routers.
-It an extremely important feature for businesses and heavy internet users at home that value stable internet connections.
+It a significant feature for businesses and heavy internet users at home that value stable internet connections.